matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 - device ID for end-to-end encryption
 - device keys for end-to-end encryption

-To enable MSCyyyy and support any future proposals this MSC proposes a simple HTTP based protocol that can be used to establish a direct communication channel between two IP connected devices.
+To enable [MSC3906](https://github.com/matrix-org/matrix-spec-proposals/pull/3906) and support any future proposals this MSC proposes a simple HTTP based protocol that can be used to establish a direct communication channel between two IP connected devices.

 It will work with devices behind NAT.
 It doesn't require homeserver administrators to deploy a separate server.